 Lots of factors go into choosing the right furnace for your home, though AFUE rating is the most basic.
 Since 2013, the standard is 80% or more, with premium models achieving 96% or higher. — This applies to gas furnaces since technically an electric furnace reaches 100% AFUE.
 However, electric furnaces are best for regions with mild winters, while gas is typical in regions with extreme winter weather or very cold temps.

-The national average for a new gas furnace, including installation is $4,500.
-Nearly half that cost is for the labor, but this is definitely not a DIY type project.
+The national average for a new gas furnace, including installation is between $4,500 and $5,500.
+Nearly half of that cost is for professional labor, but this is definitely not a DIY type project.
 Electric furnaces are easier to install and less cumbersome, so they average closer to $3,000 installed.

 ROI for a furnace upgrade is moderate, as you can expect 50% return.
 Yet, a good warranty offsets this.
 Seek models that have 10 years of service under warranty to get the best return on your investment.